 Welcome to my page.
-I’m Harvey (Camp Dog & Head Of Security), and here are my tips for a great holiday here in South Cornwall.
+I’m Piper (Camp Dog & Head Of Security), and here are my tips for a great holiday here in South Cornwall.
 Base yourselves at The Meadows, small and very dog friendly campsite, in the Pentewan Valley, and get out there and explore.

 It is not only humans that love camping and caravanning in Cornwall, our four legged friends do too.
 The Meadows is a small, sunny, sheltered, Dog Friendly Campsite on the edge of Pentewan, St Austell and close to Mevagissey.
 We have lots of great dog friendly walks on the doorstep, of varying lengths and with lovely scenery.
 A lot of these walks can take in a dog friendly pub too.
-Harvey, otherwise known as Camp Dog would like to share with you some of his favourite places.
+Piper, otherwise known as Camp Dog would like to share with you some of his favourite places.

 You will be surprised how many dog friendly Cornish beaches I can show you, and these are some of the best, and include ones, not so widely known.